tonyfu97/2d_gaussian_fit/README.md

 # Gaussian 2D Fitting

 This repository contains code to fit a 2D Gaussian model to given data.
-It includes examples of fitting a single Gaussian, a sum of two Gaussians, and using multiprocessing to fit multiple images.

-## Requirements

-The code requires Python 3.x and depends on the following libraries:

-- numpy
-- matplotlib
-- scipy
-- tqdm

 A `requirements.txt` file is provided to install these dependencies.
+All the code you need is in the `gaussian_2d_fitting.py` file.

 ## Gaussian 2D Fitting